 First and foremost, your wedding day is about you and about your celebration.
 I don’t get in the way of that.
-As a documentary wedding photographer, I am there to record the moments, the story, the love – all the emotions – as they unfold.
-When we are making portraits – of the two of you alone and with your families – I will lightly direct for posing but I try to keep my input to a minimum so your wedding photography looks and feels natural.
+As a documentary wedding photographer, I am there to record the moments – and all the emotions – as they happen.
+When we are making portraits – of the two of you alone and with your families – I will lightly direct you but generally I try to keep my input to a minimum so your wedding photography looks and feels natural.

 What kind of weddings do you photograph?

 I photograph (and love) all kinds of weddings.
 The most important thing is that I’m a good fit for your wedding – both in my emotive photographic style and my personality.
-Of course I love outdoor weddings, intimate weddings, creative weddings, and any unique celebration.
-If that sounds like yours, let’s talk.
+Of course I love outdoor weddings, intimate weddings, and creative weddings.
+But any event that is thoughtfully planned and personal to you is wonderful for me to photograph.
+If any of that sounds like your wedding plan, let’s talk.

 Do you work with a second photographer?

-With the exception of a few weddings per year, I shoot on my own.
-I feel it best suits my style of candid photography as I want to remain unnoticed so that I can capture all the wonderful and natural moments at your wedding.
-And, I don’t want you to feel self-conscious with multiple cameras aiming at you.
-Of course, sometimes it’s helpful to have a second photographer – if you’re having a big wedding or there are multiple locations involved in the day.
-In those cases, I make sure that I’m bringing someone along who is a professional and who works similarly to me.
+With the exception of a few weddings per year, I mostly work on my own.
+I feel it best suits my style of candid photography as I want to remain unnoticed throughout the day so that I can capture all the wonderful and natural moments at your wedding.
+Of course, sometimes it’s really helpful to have a second photographer – if you’re having a big wedding or there are multiple locations involved in the day.
+In those cases, I make sure that I’m bringing someone along who is a professional and also a documentary wedding photographer.

-Let’s meet.
-I love Tatte Bakery so maybe we can meet there for a coffee.
-If you live far outside of Boston we can Skype, Facetime or have a regular old phone call.
+Let’s talk.
+I’m now based in midcoast Maine (see above) – if you’re near this beautiful area, let’s meet.
+If you’re in the Boston area (or anywhere else!) we can Skype, FaceTime or have a regular old phone call.
 If you’d rather just email, that’s fine too.
 And as far as booking goes, I require a signed contract and one-third of your package total to hold your date.